-There are a few different things in this painting that create a nice feeling of depth (one being the atmosphere of course) but I especially like the way Jennifer used bigger, more noticeable brushstrokes in the foreground.
+There are a few different things in this landscape painting that create a nice feeling of depth (one being the atmosphere of course) but I especially like the way Jennifer used bigger, more noticeable brushstrokes in the foreground.

 I also love the sheen of that low-lying fog which Jennifer created with just a few strokes of blue-tinged white on top of the green.